I have written about art benefits before, but here are more benefits on why children should get into art:

 - helps develop hand-eye coordination and fine motor skills (playing with play doh is also recommended as a pre-cursor for handwriting)

-It has been claimed that the arts also have a beneficial impact on school and academic performance but the results from the studies are controversial.
-However, it is clear that for children who are struggling academically, art classes may provide an opportunity for those children to shine and feel pride in their abilities.
-It cannot be denied that if it helps a child develop confidence, it has to be good.
+It has also been claimed that the arts have a beneficial impact on school and academic performance.
+Unfortunately, the results from the studies are controversial.
+What is clear is that for children who are struggling academically, art classes may provide an opportunity for those children to shine and feel pride in their abilities.
+And, well, anything that helps children develop confidence is a good thing.

 Art Benefits: Childhood Creativity Leads to Innovation in Adulthood

-Psychology Today cites various studies and findings from researchers on early participation in arts and craft (includes music and creative writing):
+But wait!
+There’s more!
+Psychology Today links early participation in arts and craft (including music and creative writing) to innovation in adulthood:

 - childhood participation in arts and crafts leads to innovation